MrCerealGuy/Beng/README.md

 # Beng
 Beng!
-Game developed in Borland Pascal for Windows
+Game developed in Borland Pascal for Windows.
+This was my first game in Windows :-).